chulminy/AE_ENVE_GEOE_121/README.md

 - May 10: Instruction for Quiz 1: [Link](doc/Quiz1_Description.md)

 ## Announcement
+* **June 01, 2022:** Quiz 1 problems for AE and ENVE/GEOE are posted.
+Please see your grader.
 * **June 01, 2022:** HW04 is posted.
 The deadline of HW04 is on June 10 at 11:45 pm.
 * **May 26, 2022:** PREA (M05) is posted.
 You need to submit your answer before on May 29 at 11:45 pm.
 * **May 08, 2022:** HW03 is posted.
 The deadline of HW03 is on June 03 at 11:45 pm.